bincent0929/vincents-school-notes/robotics-and-machine-intelligence/ubuntu-systemd-networkd-to-networkmanager.md

 sudo systemctl enable NetworkManager
 ```

-Once your device turns back on, you can use `nmcli d` to list devices.
-It'll look a little like this:
+Once your device turns back on, run `nmcli d` to list your interfaces.
+It'll look like this:
 ```bash
 user@device:~$ nmcli d
 DEVICE         TYPE      STATE                   CONNECTION